dbrugne/donut/README.md

   - [ ] JS: on previous events update IHM: room tab/header, onetoone tab/header
 - Bug fixes
   - [ ] What's happen when a message is posted by someone (on a room) and my client is in sleep (eg. : tablet) ?
+  - [ ] On room closing view / model already exist and we can not join the room again, also a problem with "home" focusing occurs

 **Room ops**
 - [x] Take in consideration for room:topic (centralize isGranted)